DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/animationConfig/type.md

 ---
 The value of the property affects the UI component's initial and target states, which are specified using the [from](/api-reference/50%20Common/Object%20Structures/animationConfig/from.md '/Documentation/ApiReference/Common/Object_Structures/animationConfig/#from') and [to](/api-reference/50%20Common/Object%20Structures/animationConfig/to.md '/Documentation/ApiReference/Common/Object_Structures/animationConfig/#to') options.

-The type options can take on the following values.
+The type properties can take on the following values.

 - "fade"
  Animates element opacity.